ori-shem-tov/vrf-oracle/README.md

-      --app-creator-mnemonic string   25-word mnemonic of the app creator (required) --approval-program string       TEAL script of the approval program (required) --clear-program string          TEAL script of the clear program (required) --round uint                    the round to start scanning from (optional. default: current round) --service-mnemonic string       25-word mnemonic of the service for writing the response (required) --signing-mnemonic string       25-word mnemonic of the oracle for signing (required) --vrf-mnemonic string           25-word mnemonic of the oracle for computing vrf (required)
+      --app-creator-mnemonic string   25-word mnemonic of the app creator (required) --approval-program string       TEAL script of the approval program (required) --clear-program string          TEAL script of the clear program (required) --starting-round uint           the round to start scanning from (optional. default: current round) --service-mnemonic string       25-word mnemonic of the service for writing the response (required) --vrf-mnemonic string           25-word mnemonic of the oracle for computing vrf (required)
 ```

 `service-mnemonic` account should be funded to cover transaction fees.

-Please note that `signing-mnemonic` account is used to sign the VRF proof and that the signature is passed to the smart contract **but the smart contract is not validating it**.
-Therefore, the `signing-mnemonic` arg should be **REMOVED** in the final implementation.

 ### Execute